 - 1. Complaints on behalf of individual students first should be addressed to the teacher or appropriate staff member. - 2.
 Unresolved matters from (1) above, or problems and questions concerning individual schools, should be directed to the assistant principal/principal of the school. - 3.
-Unresolved matters from (2) above, or problems and questions concerning the school district, should be directed to the respective District level administrators then, if necessary, to the superintendent. - 4.
-If the matter cannot be resolved satisfactorily by the superintendent, it should be brought to the Board of Education in writing.
+Unresolved matters from (2) above, or problems and questions concerning the District, should be directed to the respective District level administrators then, if necessary, to the Superintendent. - 4.
+If the matter cannot be resolved satisfactorily by the Superintendent, it should be brought to the Board of Education in writing.
 If necessary, a Board hearing will be scheduled to resolve the complaint.
 The decision of the Board shall be final except in the case of complaints concerning the administration of federal programs.
-In that case, the complainant may go to the appropriate section of the Missouri Department of Elementary and Secondary Education and from there on to the United States Secretary of Education.
+In that case, the complainant may go to the appropriate section of the Missouri Department of Elementary and Secondary Education and from there to the United States Secretary of - 5.
+Education.

-The Board considers it the responsibility of the professional and support staff of the district to field the questions of parents/guardians or the public and shall refer individuals with complaints to the proper staff member as outlined above.
+The Board considers it the responsibility of all District staff to field the questions of parents/guardians or the public and shall refer individuals with complaints to the proper staff member as outlined above.